USA Banner

 Manage Your NGDISM Grant Award

-At the time of award, the Recipient will provide their Grants Management Specialist (GMS)the name, email address, and telephone number of no more than two contacts to obtain access to Delphi to enter invoices.
-The GMS will provide the information to the USDOT Financial Management Office.
+At the time of award, the Recipient will provide their Grants Management Specialist (GMS) the name, email address, and telephone number of no more than two contacts to obtain access to Delphi to request reimbursement.
 The Recipient will receive an email with information to set up the account in Delphi, once the access has been approved.

 During the term of the grant, all NGDISM grantees must submit:

-Please note that reports are not expected from provisional grantees who are completing NEPA requirements.
-Grantees with an executed grant agreement must complete the reports listed above.
+Please note that reports are not expected from grantees who are completing NEPA requirements.

 Progress Reports